 Ode

 Former Ailey dancer Jamar Roberts offers a meditation on the beauty and fragility of life in a time of growing gun violence.
-This tender, engrossing work will be staged with an all-female cast and features a jazz score—Don Pullen’s “Suite (Sweet) Malcolm (Part 1 Memories and Gunshots)”—and Roberts’s own costume designs.
+This tender, engrossing work will be staged with an all-female cast and features a jazz score—Don Pullen’s “Suite (Sweet) Malcolm (Part 1 Memories and Gunshots)”—and Roberts’ own costume designs.
 Ode was the first in a series of three works that Roberts created during his role as Ailey's first Resident Choreographer.

 Featured News Releases